Jonathan357611/run-length-encoding/README.md

 # run-length-encoding

-This is an homework written by Jonathan F.
+This was an homework written by Jonathan F.

 You can access the site [here](https://jonathan357611.github.io/run-length-encoding/)